digital-asset/daml/docs/source/getting-started/triggers.rst

 We're going to build a chatbot that answers evry message with

-  "Please tell me more about that."
+  "Please, tell me more about that."

 That should fool anyone and pass the Turing test, easily.